 - No pre-requisite accounting work experience needed.

-- You will need to enrol in the New Zealand Diploma in Business Accounting Strand or equivalent tertiary studies, or have already completed an approved qualification.
+- You will need to enrol in the New Zealand Diploma in Business Accounting Strand or approved tertiary studies, or have already completed an approved qualification.

-If you choose the academic pathway you will also need to satisfy practical experience requirements.
+If you choose the academic pathway you will also need to complete two years of full-time relevant accounting employment.

 This path enables you to be formally recognised for your skills and experience, leading to a formal Accounting Technician designation.